Our Picks for Great Political Movies to Watch While You’re Stuck Inside

 Adrianne Flynn, president, Board of Directors

-I’m a big fan of “Being There” [available on Xfinity Stream, iTunes, Amazon Prime Video and Google Play] and “The Candidate” [available on Xfinity Stream, iTunes, Amazon Prime Video and Google Play].
-You might add the documentary “The War Room” [available on Amazon Prime Video, iTunes and Google Play] and the great small town drama “Lone Star.”
+I’m a big fan of “Being There” and “The Candidate.”
+You might add the documentary “The War Room” and the great small town drama “Lone Star.”

-I like a lot of the political journalism movies, too, like “All the President’s Men” [available on iTunes, YouTube, Amazon Prime and Google Play] and “State of Play” [available on Xfinity Stream, Hulu STARZ package, iTunes, Amazon Prime and Google Play] as well as “The Post” [available on Xfinity Stream, Amazon Prime and Google Play].
+I like a lot of the political journalism movies, too, like “All the President’s Men” and “State of Play” as well as “The Post.”

 But I think you have to expand to TV.
-“West Wing” is the best show ever, not just a political show [available on Xfinity Stream and Netflix].
-And “Veep” is brilliant [available on HBOGo, Hulu HBO package, Xfinity Stream HBO]
+“West Wing” is the best show ever, not just a political show.
+And “Veep” is brilliant.

 Danielle E. Gaines, reporter